It's back to school time! We're changing the covers of the ironing boards!

 It's back to school in Belgium and it's also the start of courses at the "Joly" workshop.
 So, we wanted to make it look nice to welcome our new students by changing the covers of our ironing tables.

-These have been put to hard use during the last year of courses 😂 between the kids, the forgotten iron left on the table, the fusible interfacing...
+These have been put to tough use during the last year of courses 😂 between the kids, forgetting the iron on the table, the fusible interfacing...
 Well, they served us well but it was time to thank them...

-So we took the time to make two pretty covers again and this week, we explain how to make pretty ironing board covers in a fabric with a pattern that you will probably like more than what you can find in stores!
+So we took the time to make two pretty covers and this week, we explain how to make beautiful ironing board covers in a fabric pattern that you will probably like more than what you can find in stores!

 Supplies